Napanee Raiders: Raiders era

 In the 2000-01 season, the Raiders won their sixth Empire B Junior C Hockey League championship.

 In 2005-06, the Raiders finished the regular season in first place overall.
 They received a bye through the league quarter-finals and ended up against the second year Colborne Cobras in the league semi-final.
-The Raiders proved too much for the Cobras and crushed them 4-games-to-none.
+The Raiders proved too much for the Cobras and crushed them 4-0.
 In the league final, the Raiders met up with the Amherstview Jets.
-In a long and tough series, the Raiders prevailed in game 7, winning the series 4-games-to-3.
+In a long and tough series, the Raiders prevailed in game 7, winning the series 4-3.
 In the provincial semi-final, the Raiders ran into the Central Ontario Junior C Hockey League's Port Perry Mojacks.
-The Mojacks swept the Empire B champions 4-games-to-none.
+The Mojacks swept the Empire B champions 4-0.

 The 2006-07 season saw the Napanee Raiders slip to third place overall in the regular season standings.
 The Raiders met the Amherstview Jets in the league semi-final.
-The Jets were set on avenging the 2006 Finals loss to the Raiders and defeated them 4-games-to-2 to move on to the league final.
-During the 2006-07 season, the Raiders invited the local Canada World Youth branch along with a large contingent of Peruvians from "La Brigada de Voluntarios Bolivarianos del Peru" to attend the game.
-The Raiders defeated the Picton Pirates 6-3 in front of their guests.
+The Jets were set on avenging the 2006 finals loss to the Raiders and defeated them 4-2 to move on to the league final.
+During the 2006-07 season, the Raiders invited the local Canada World Youth branch along with a large contingent of Peruvians from "La Brigada de Voluntarios Bolivarianos del Peru" to attend the game The Raiders defeated the Picton Pirates 6-3 in front of their guests.